-Armagh (in Irish Ard Mhacha) is one of the British "Six Counties" and part of the United Kingdom.
-Stretching over 1,254 square kilometers it is home to around 120,000 inhabitants.
+Armagh (in Irish Ard Mhacha) is one of the "Six Counties" of Northern Ireland, and thus part of the United Kingdom.
+Stretching over 512 square miles (1,254 square kilometers), it is home to around 174,792 inhabitants.
 The county town of Armagh used to be the City of Armagh, the "Cathedral City".

 The name Armagh references the "hills of Macha", a mythological goddess or queen that plays a major part in the early Irish epics.
-Nicknames for Armagh are the slightly disingenuous "Cathedral County" and the better "Orchard County" - the latter deriving from the apple and pear production in the county.
-South Armagh was also known as "Bandit Country", mainly due to the strong cross-border activity of nationalist paramilitaries.
+Armagh is sometimes still known by the nickname "Cathedral County" but it is more often called the "Orchard County," - thanks to the plentiful apple and pear trees in the county.
+South Armagh was also known as "Bandit Country", mainly due to the strong cross-border activity of nationalist paramilitaries during The Troubles.

 County Derry - or Londonderry, Names Are Important Here

 Derry (in Irish "Doire", in British-English "Londonderry", in Ulster-Scots "Lunnonderrie") is part of Northern Ireland and the United Kingdom.
-2,108 square kilometers in size with around 200,000 inhabitants.
+It is officially Co Londonderry, but is nearly always known as simply Derry.
+The county is 801 square miles (2,108 square kilometers) in size and home to a population of about 247,000 inhabitants.
 The original name "Derry" stands for an oak forest, explaining the nickname of the county - "the Oak-Leaf County" (the county arms sport an oak leaf).
 The addition "London-" was brought in to honor the investment made by the city in the plantation era (and is thus only in current use in unionist circles).

 County Down - Majestic Mountains and a Long Lough

-Down (in Irish An Dún oder An Dúin) is one of the "Six Counties" in Ulster, belonging to Northern Ireland and the United Kingdom.
-2,466 square kilometers in size with around 65,000 inhabitants.
+Down (in Irish An Dún oder An Dúin) is one of the "Six Counties" in Ulster which belong to Northern Ireland, and are a part of the United Kingdom.
+The county measures in at 952 square miles (2,466 square kilometers) in size with around 531,000 inhabitants.

 The Irish name simply means "the fort".
 Nicknames are "Mourne County" (the Mourne Mountains dominate the south of the county), while Hurlers from Down are called "the Ardsmen" (with the Ards peninsula apparently bringing forth most of the hurling talent).